MonicahKoina/FlavorQuest/README.md

-# FlavorQuest
+# FlavourSafari
-FlavorQuest is a recipe finder app👩‍🍳 ometimes it’s a real hassle trying to find the perfect recipe online.
-With our app Flavor Finder, we are going to make that search a piece of cake!
+FlavourSafari is a recipe finder website👩‍🍳

+sometimes it’s a real hassle trying to find the perfect recipe online.
+With our FlavourSafari websiter, we are going to make that search a piece of cake!
 Users can say goodbye to endless scrolling and confusing websites.
-Our app will be like a treasure chest, making it super easy to discover delicious dishes based on what they’re craving or the ingredients they have on hand.
-The app will operate by fetching recipe data from a food API, displaying it in a user-friendly interface and providing a seamless experience for discovering and organizing recipes.
+Our webapp will be like a treasure chest, making it super easy to discover delicious dishes based on what they’re craving or the ingredients they have on hand.
+The website will operate by fetching recipe data from a food API, displaying it in a user-friendly interface and providing a seamless experience for discovering and organizing recipes.

 TEAM